 Do dental practices always use CDT Dental Codes?

 Confusion often lies in questioning when to assign CPT codes and when to assign CDT codes.
 Typically, this is based on the type of insurance to which the claim will be billed.

 Providers have three types of coverage options for billing:

 If you submit dental benefit claims as either an in-network or out-of-network provider or engage in electronic communications or transactions that fall under HIPAA, you would use the CDT dental codes.
 The U.S. federal government has designated the CDT Code as the national terminology which must be used for reporting dental services on claims to third-party payers.
 The CDT was designated as the mandatory “standard” for electronic communication of dental services.

 How do dental practices determine CDT dental codes?

-To assign codes from the CDT, the patient must have dental insurance.
+To assign dental insurance codes from the CDT, the patient must have access to dental insurance.
 If the patient does not have dental insurance, their coverage will not pay for any of the procedures performed.
-Many patients mistakenly believe their medical insurance also covers dental procedures.
+Many patients mistakenly believe their medical insurance will also support dental procedures.